juhanirusi/juhanirusi/README.md

 <h1 align="center">Hi 👋, I'm Juhani</h1>
-<h3 align="center">Just a guy from Finland with a curious mind and an interest to mobile development</h3>
+<h3 align="center">Just a guy from Finland with a curious mind and an interest towards mobile development</h3>

 - 🔭 I’m currently working on **an inventory management / lending web development project for a school.**